meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 Before running be sure you have installed **Matlab** version **R2025a** or more recent as well as

 1. Current **EEGlab** version downloaded from the SCCN [download website](https://sccn.ucsd.edu/eeglab/download.php)
-2. MVGC v1.0 versson from the [stable Github link](https://github.com/lcbarnett/MVGC1) supporting the GC calculation
+2. **MVGC v1.0 version** from the [stable Github link](https://github.com/lcbarnett/MVGC1) supporting the GC calculation used in this repo.

 Before running any command from Matlab prompt localized in your local machine using **cd** or from Matlab file **navigation bar**.
 Follow this command: